RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 * Bots will throw grenades at the zombies if there is a group of them within an small radius.

-* Bots can be commanded using the "follow", "stay" or "wander" commands, by pressing the "2" key on the keyboard or, if using a controller, by pressing the down arrow on the directional pad.
+* Bots can be commanded using the "follow", "stay" or "wander" commands, by double-tap the "2" key on the keyboard or, if using a controller, by double-tap the down arrow on the directional pad.

 * They will teleport to the player by double-tap the “5” key on the keyboard or, if using a controller, by double-tapping the left arrow on the directional pad.